-The DCE assisted by the ADCE have established working relationships with clinical faculty and their associated facilities, locally and throughout the United States.
-There is a continuous development process for clinical sites, and ACCEs/CCCEs and CIs through in-services, professional meetings (national, state, and local), continuing education courses, and site visits.
-The DCE assisted by the ADCE facilitate organizational strategies for student development, offer problem solving techniques for their CIs and students, and are a resource for both parties regarding communication, counseling, and behavior modification tactics.
+The Clinical Education Team will establish working relationships with clinical faculty and their associated facilities, locally and throughout the United States.
+There is a continuous development process for clinical sites, ACCEs/CCCEs and CIs through in-services, professional meetings (national, state, and local), continuing education courses.
+The DCE assisted by the ADCEs facilitate organizational strategies for student development, offer problem solving techniques for their CIs and students, and are a resource for both parties regarding communication, counseling, and behavior modification tactics.
 Clinical faculty are educated on generalized challenges in current cohorts and strategies for managing various learning styles and abilities of the students.

 Communication is frequent and ongoing amongst all parties involved.
 Communication occurs via email, written correspondence, and verbal communication.
 The Clinical Education Team meets monthly and, if needed, more frequently.
-Updates are provided to core faculty weekly at faculty meetings and feedback is encouraged.
+Regular updates are provided to core faculty members at faculty meetings and feedback is encouraged.
 On-site, virtual, or phone visits will be scheduled for every full-time clinical rotation for each student with the preference of on-site or virtual.
 The Clinical Instructor and the student will meet with the DCE, ADCE, or faculty member, both separately and together.

-These visits are documented in Exxat or alternative platform, the software management system used to house all clinical site information.
-Students will provide feedback regarding the clinical site and experience via the APTA's Physical Therapy Student Evaluation (PTSE) documents, which are accessed in Exxat or alternative platform.
+These visits are documented in the software management system used to house all clinical site information.
+Students will provide feedback regarding the clinical site and experience via the APTA's Physical Therapy Student Site Evaluation Form documents, which are accessed in software management system.